 Useful Load and Capacity

 The Cherokee 180 provides 1,020-1,100 pounds useful load.
 You can carry four adults with reduced fuel, or two people with full tanks and plenty of baggage.
 The 180 serves as a practical cross-country machine where the 140 struggles.
+That is what makes the 180 so appealing to pilots who want more than just a trainer.

 Operating Costs

 Fuel consumption favors the 140.
-It burns 7-8 gallons per hour compared to the 180’s 9-10 GPH.
-Over 100 hours annually, that’s a $1,500-2,000 difference at current avgas prices.
+It burns 7-8 gallons per hour versus the 180 at 9-10 GPH.
+Over 100 hours annually, that is 1,500-2,000 dollars difference at current avgas prices.
+I am apparently one of those people who tracks costs obsessively, and those fuel savings work out for me as a time-builder while casual weekend pilots rarely notice.

 Maintenance runs similar for both models.
-Annual inspections cost $1,500-2,500.
-Engine overhauls differ slightly – the O-320 TBO is 2,000 hours, the O-360 is also 2,000 hours.
-Reserve about $15-18 per hour for engine replacement regardless of model.
+Annual inspections cost 1,500-2,500 dollars.
+Engine overhaul TBO is 2,000 hours for both.
+Reserve about 15-18 dollars per hour for engine replacement regardless of model.

 Handling Characteristics